February 13

 Large class?
 Have the first three students on each team throw one time instead of having one student throw three times.
 This will help to make sure that everyone gets a chance to participate.

-A Smart Teachers’ Must Haves: Masking Tape, Twine, Balloons, and Bean Bags are great to always have on hand.
+Masking Tape, Twine, Balloons, and Bean Bags are great to always have on hand.
 Use the masking tape or twine to quickly make “start” and “finish” lines or to divide your room into two sections.
 If you ever run out of activities before you run out of time, you can always pull out the bean bags or balloons and play “Hot Potato”, “Monkey in the Middle”, or “Keep the balloon off the floor”.

 Bean Bags: Don’t have multi colored bean bags?
-Write numbers on them with a sharpie marker, for “team 1”, “team 2”, etc. You could also draw color dots or shapes on the bean bags for younger kids.
+Write numbers on them with a sharpie marker, for “Team 1”, “Team 2”, etc. You could also draw color dots or shapes on the bean bags for younger kids.

 Hula Hoops: Hula Hoops are another favorite Sunday School prop.
 They can be found at many Dollar Stores.

-Student Participation: Does one student answer all of your questions?
+Does one student answer all of your questions?
 Encourage other students to participate by asking them questions directly.
 Or, have a rule that each student can only answer once, to encourage more participation.

-Do you have kids that HATE to be put on the spot and refuse to answer questions?
-Use “team” games where anyone on the team can answer a question.
-Allow only one person from each team to throw the bean bag (or whatever the activity), so that everyone gets a chance at the “fun” point scoring part.
 For example, you ask a question and Sally answers.
 But, Sally has already answered and gotten a chance to throw the ball.
 Now, Sally must choose someone else on her team to throw the ball who hasn’t gotten a chance yet.
 Sally chooses Joey, a new boy who wouldn’t be able to answer a question from last week’s lesson.
 This method allows Joey to still participate and feel like a part of the team, even if he doesn’t know the answers to the questions.

 Do you have any great Sunday school game ideas?
 I would love to hear your suggestions.
 Please scroll down to comment.